mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/ia-report.md

 ### Introduction

-No that we had an architecture ywe liked, we tested it out with a tree testing exercise, initially on paper before using the Optimal Workshop Treejack (online).
+Note that we had an architecture we liked, we tested it out with a tree testing exercise, initially on paper before using the Optimal Workshop Treejack (online).

 ### Illustration of the architecture tested